 But it’s inexcusable in a product that someone has purchased.
 It also does NOT get you any credibility points on a sales page.

 Make sure your course sales page (and course content) are free of typo and format errors.
+(Request a quote here if you need help proofreading your course content.)

 #15 Add pictures of yourself.